 Undergraduate degree programs in petroleum engineering include a combination of science, math and engineering courses.
-Students gain the skills needed to find and design systems to extract minerals, oil and gas from beneath the earth's surface.
+Students gain the skills needed to find and design systems to extract minerals, oil and gas from beneath Earth's surface.
 This bachelor's degree program trains budding drilling engineers in the basics of designing, drilling and operating well systems.
-The education they obtain might also prepare program graduates to become certified by passing a qualifying examination.
+The education they obtain might also prepare program graduates to become professionally certified by passing a qualifying examination.

-A bachelor's degree program in petroleum engineering includes general education courses, as well as core courses relating to the drilling and mining industry.
+These programs include general education courses, as well as core courses relating to the drilling and mining industry.
 Course topics relating specifically to drilling engineering may include:

 - Evaluating formations